2024 New York congressional battleground

 Kellen Curry

-The Air Force veteran announced that he would take on the embattled and disgraced member of Congress in early April, pitching himself as the person to “restore honesty and integrity” to the district, per his campaign website.
+The Air Force veteran jumped in the race in early April, pitching himself as the person to “restore honesty and integrity” to the district, per his campaign website.
 Curry has raised slightly under $350,000 since launching, including $150,000 in the most recent fundraising quarter.

 Mike Sapraicone

 The retired New York City police detective announced that he would challenge Santos in July.
-Like Curry, he has focused on the idea of bringing honesty back to the seat amid Santos’ lies and alleged crimes.
+Like Curry, he has focused on the idea of bringing honesty back to the seat.
 Sapraicone has already gained the support of former U.S. Sen. Al D’Amato, who remains influential in GOP circles, especially on Long Island.
 He currently leads the GOP pack in fundraising, having brought in over $550,000 since launching.
 Of that, $300,000 came from a loan Sapraicone gave his campaign.

 Gregory Hach